Fourth of July Crafts and Decorations That Show Your Red, White, and Blue Spirit

 Paper Wind Streamers

 With little more than an empty container and colored paper, you can create a festive decoration that's perfect for any patriotic occasion.
-For younger children, it also provides a science lesson, illustrating the wind's direction and how quickly it can change.
 To make one, use double-sided tape to affix blue kraft paper to fit inside and outside the container.
 Use paper punches to create decorative stars and four holes at the north, south, east, and west points of the container's top.
 Thread a piece of waxed twine through one hole and its opposite hole, and tie it in place (repeating for all remaining holes).
 Red and white ribbons are glued at the bottom edge as streamers.

 Patriotic Clip-Art Paper Cones